 Each county 4-H Program is provided a quota annually of the number of Gold Star Awards that can be awarded.
-These quotas are determined based on the total number of youth in 4-H Clubs in grades 10th to Post High School who have participated in the county program during the 2018-2019 year.
-Each county is guaranteed a minimum number of at least two Gold Stars annually.
-Quota numbers are calculated using the ES-237 report from 4-H CONNECT.
-(Enrollment-Reports-Previous Year-Quick Exports-ES237-Youth(Members): By County)
+These quotas are determined based on the total number of youth in 4-H Clubs in grades 10th to Post High School who have participated in the county program during the 2021-2022 year.
+Each county is guaranteed a minimum number of at least two Gold Stars annually when there are members who meet the Gold Star requirements.
+Quota numbers are calculated using the ES-237 report from 4HOnline.